 Data Mesh as a Complementary Technology for Data Fabric

 Data mesh, through its single method of connectivity, can promote high data availability and reliability in a hybrid cloud environment.
 The data is guaranteed to be highly available, easily discoverable, secure, and interoperable with the applications that depend on accessing it.
-In this context, you may want to review this Forbes Council Post, authored by Joe Gleinser.
+In this context, you may want to review this Forbes Council Post, written by Joe Gleinser.

-Something for the Readers to Explore
+Something for Readers to Explore

 Can data mesh survive without data fabric?

 While data fabric has become the preferred network architecture for business data centers, data mesh has been quietly tracking network performance for years now, and intercepting whenever some changes occur.

 Data mesh has served as the vigilant troubleshooter of enterprise networks — working overtime to resolve network problems even before they happen.
 Data mesh works independently, so it does not necessarily need to rely on data fabric.
 It runs on its own software-defined network (SDN) platform.
 Here is a piece of news: Many users feel that data mesh is a much better technology vs. data fabric for data integration.
 What do you think?